Lot 99 and Greenbelt access

 Ahem.
 Do not ask the property manager for the gate code.
 Do not send a code request via the web form below, either.

 Ada County Highway District (ACHD) erroneously designated the private path as a public "bikeway" (perhaps in response to Lincoln; we'll never know).
-Note that ACHD has since removed the designation and corrected some signage and the bike maps (but they still need to be reprinted).
+Note that ACHD has since removed the designation and corrected some signage and the PDF bike maps (but they still need to be reprinted).
 We are thankful for ACHD's responsiveness so far.

 Over time, Google and Apple maps added bike and pedestrian directions that route traffic through this path, perhaps relying on the ACHD designation.
+Google has since corrected their map; Apple has ignored our requests.

 The pathway is not public, is very narrow, and was clearly purpose built for our neighborhood, not for transporting altogether thousands of cyclists, electric scooters and bikes, runners, rafters, and partiers.